tacoapp/help.tacoapp.com/_posts/2013-07-28-quick-start.md

 complete).
 Clicking a task's checkbox can also be used to hide a task in Taco, removing it from Taco's typical view.

-To see hidden tasks, click the "Toggle Hidden Tasks" menu icon.
+To see hidden tasks, click the "Toggle Hidden Tasks" menu icon in the upper right corner.
+The icon looks like an eye.

 ### Print